Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 After all, this is the early days of the Old West.
 You never know when you might end up in the middle of an old-fashioned shoot out.

 If you’re planning a visit to the Old Cowtown Museum, be sure you have at least three or four hours to explore.
 It may sound excessive.
-But there’s so much to see at this outdoor museum that you won’t want to be rushed.
+But there’s so much to see at this outdoor museum that you won’t want to rush.
 Trust me.

 Kids especially will love this interactive look at Wichita’s early history.
-Wear your walking shoes and get ready to be surprised.
+Wear your walking shoes and be ready for surprises.
 You never know what you’ll discover around the next corner or inside the next shop.

 The Old Cowtown Museum is open year-round, but has more limited hours during its winter season.